Frequently Asked Questions

 - writing labels

-On Demand’ training is available to members (at discounted rates) and non-members.
+‘On-Demand’ training is available to members and non-members.
 This service can be provided by a suitable consultant in Victoria’s regional centres and metropolitan Melbourne.
 Contact us to discuss your museum or network’s training needs.

 The National Standards Taskforce developed the National Standards for Australian Museums and Galleries in consultation with the museum and gallery sector and with reference to current industry practices, existing resources, and museum development and accreditation programs.
 They are designed to be an accessible tool for museums and galleries nationwide.